mimi1vx/training-python/i/04-scripting.md

 ## Modules

   * File with `.py` suffix
-  * Import using interactive interpreter
+  * Import using interactive interpreter; sys.path
   * Relative module import (from another module)
   * Module can be a script at the same time